tf2classic-android/source-thirdparty/curl/docs/URL-SYNTAX.md

     imap://user:password@mail.example.com/INBOX?SUBJECT%20shadows

+Searching via the query part of the URL `?` is a search request for the results to be returned as message sequence numbers (`MAILINDEX`).
+It is possible to make a search request for results to be returned as unique ID numbers (`UID`) by using a custom curl request via `-X`. `UID` numbers are unique per session (and multiple sessions when `UIDVALIDITY` is the same).
+For example, if you are searching for `"foo bar"` in header+body (`TEXT`) and you want the matching `MAILINDEX` numbers returned then you could search via URL:

+    imap://user:password@mail.example.com/INBOX?TEXT%20%22foo%20bar%22

+If you want matching `UID` numbers you have to use a custom request:

+    imap://user:password@mail.example.com/INBOX -X "UID SEARCH TEXT \"foo bar\""

+For more information about IMAP commands please see RFC 9051.
 For more information about the individual components of an IMAP URL please see RFC 5092.

+* Note old curl versions would `FETCH` by message sequence number when `UID` was specified in the URL.
+That was a bug fixed in 7.62.0, which added `MAILINDEX` to `FETCH` by mail sequence number.

 ## LDAP